Chart Color Schemes

 An assessment of population growth drivers in Ngunnawal reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Ngunnawal's population is approximately 11,182, reflecting an increase of 225 people since the 2021 Census.
-The 2021 Census reported a population of 10,957 people in Ngunnawal.
-This increase is inferred from ABS estimated resident population data showing 11,060 in June 2024 and an additional 47 validated new addresses since the Census date.
-This results in a population density ratio of 2,688 persons per square kilometer, placing Ngunnawal in the upper quartile relative to national locations assessed by AreaSearch.
+Ngunnawal's population, as of November 2025, is approximately 11,182 people.
+This figure represents an increase of 225 individuals since the 2021 Census, which recorded a population of 10,957.
+The change is inferred from ABS estimated resident population data of 11,060 in June 2024 and 47 validated new addresses added post-Census.
+This results in a population density ratio of 2,688 persons per square kilometer, placing Ngunnawal in the upper quartile relative to other locations assessed by AreaSearch.
 Natural growth contributed approximately 64.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and ACT Government's SA2 area projections with a base year of 2022 for areas not covered by this data or years post-2032.
-According to these projections, Ngunnawal's population is expected to decline by 771 persons by 2041.
-However, specific age cohorts are projected to grow, notably the 65 to 74 age group, which is anticipated to increase by 124 people over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, ACT Government's SA2 area projections with a 2022 base are adopted.
+Projections indicate a decline in overall population by 771 persons to 2041.
+However, specific age cohorts are expected to grow, notably the 65 to 74 age group, projected to increase by 124 people over this period.

 Frequently Asked Questions - Population